DayToDayDevOpsCourse/GitHub/Day1/Day1-Practice.md

       Practice the same above steps with Bitbucket https://bitbucket.org/ (This is the similar tool to GitHub).

       Parallelly you can learn both the tools since operations(git commands & worlflow, branching, merging, tagging etc) wise both are same.

+# Covered topics

+      1. What are the unstaged & staged areas.
+      2. How to create a repo in GitHub.
+      3. Added a local project(code/files) to GitHub repo.
+      4. We have Modified the files and committed and then pushed to repo.
+      5. Modified two files & added only one file to stated area and then committed to local repo, finbally pushed to remote repository.